IQM Quantum Computer Technology Development

 Research on Qubit Layout on Chips

-Measuring coupling and crosstalk between qubits by studying different spacing configurations.
-The impact of wiring and qubits during flip-chip packaging.
+| Measuring coupling and crosstalk between qubits by studying different spacing configurations. | The impact of different routing positions on qubits under flip-chip packaging. |

 Ref: 10.1103/PRXQuantum.4.010314